Nathanialw/Draw_Colliders/README.md

 <h3>WSL</h3>
 Will NOT run properly using WSL on Windows 10
 <h3>Native</h3>
-Note: it mostly works, but it seems the dialog box library is not working properly.
+Note: it mostly works, but it seems the dialog box library is not working properly and causing crashes.<br>
+You will need to have at least CMake 3.22 installed. https://github.com/Kitware/CMake/releases/download/v3.31.4/cmake-3.31.4-windows-x86_64.msi

+Create the visual studio solution:

     git clone git@github.com:Nathanialw/Draw_Colliders.git
     cd Draw_Colliders
     mkdir build
     cd build
-    cmake ..                           #outputs a visual studio solution cmake --build . --config Release
+    cmake ..                           #outputs a visual studio solution

+Build and Run:

+    cmake --build . --config Release
     cd Release
-    cp -r ../../assets .               #copies the assets folder to the bin directory cp -r ../../dlls/* .               #copies the dlls folder to the bin directory
+    cp -r ../../assets .               #copies the assets folder to the Release directory cp -r ../../dlls/* .               #copies the dlls folder to the Release directory ./Draw_Colliders                   #launches the program

 <h1>Draw Colliders</h1>